 When a visitor fills out a form on your site, they’re taking the next step in their customer journey.
 By tracking form conversions, you can analyze what works best for converting your visitors into leads.

-You can track your WordPress form conversion in many different ways.
+You can track your WordPress form conversion in 3 different ways:

 - As an event (the easiest method)